Fall 2019 - Based on available funds, finalize material choices and layout. Public meeting date to be determined.

 The City of Framingham has partnered with the state's economic development finance agency, MassDevelopment, to build a new public park on the south side of Downtown, which has few recreation options for residents and employees.
-If the Framingham community can raise $50,000 by June 30, 2019, MassDevelopment will provide a further $50,000, allowing the City to transform the vacant lot into a beautiful and functional green space.
+The City raised over $110,000 through a Patronicity crowdfunding campaign, including a $50,000 state matching grant.
+The funds will allow the City to transform the vacant lot into a beautiful and functional green space.

 In October 2018, the Division of Community & Economic Development and the Department of Parks, Recreation & Cultural Affairs hosted a public workshop to bring together neighborhood residents, employees, businesses, organizations, and interested members of the public to generate and discuss design alternatives for a new "pocket park" at 150 Irving Street.